Lakes and Beaches Near Cincinnati

 One of the most popular beaches within driving distance from Cincinnati is Myrtle Beach.
 At roughly ten and half hours, Myrtle Beach makes the ideal vacation with only one full day of travel.
 Endless activities are available for families from Dolly Parton’s Stampede, Ripley Museums, Go-Karts, Amuseument Parks, etc. This is all in addition to the fabulous beaches.

 Not far from Myrtle Beach is Garden City, SC.
 It is only 20 minutes from Myrtle Beach but offers fewer crowds.
-We often choose to vacation here and drive into Myrtle Beach for the activities and attractions.
+We often vacation here and drive into Myrtle Beach for the activities and attractions.
 If you venture to Garden City, be sure to check out our Things To Do In Garden City, SC.

 Virginia Beach, Virginia